mrkjdy/website/static/posts/pattern-matching/post.md

 ## Conclusion

-I hope that after reading through these examples you've gained some insight into the programming languages that I went over, and understand why exhaustive pattern matching is such an important modern programming technique.
+I hope that after reading through these examples you've gained some insight into the programming languages that I discussed, and understand why pattern matching is such an important modern programming technique.

 When maintaining a large code base, it can be impossible to remember every single piece of code that needs to be updated when modifying the types or structure of your data.
 Relying on the compiler to detect where there may be an issue makes the code easier to quickly and safely refactor.

 Understanding functional and modern programming techniques like this can help make your code clearer and safer even when you're not using a language like Rust that has these features built-in.
 Happy coding!